Advocacy

 To enhance and promote academic and clinical credibility for palliative care

-• Advocacy for palliative care in Uganda is carried out by different stakeholders under the leadership of the Ministry of Health and the Lead Country Team for Palliative Care and with network support from PCAU and the academic institutional partnerships nationally and internationally.
+Advocacy for palliative care in Uganda is carried out by different stakeholders under the leadership of the Ministry of Health, PCAU (Palliative Care Association of Uganda) and several academic institutional partnerships.

-• PcERC through MMPCU operate within this framework and seek to strengthen and contribute to relevant networks to raise the awareness for palliative care, improve access and ensure quality, evidenced-based services for palliative care.
+PcERC through MMPCU operates within this framework to raise the awareness for palliative care, improve access and ensure quality, evidenced-based services for palliative care.
+Read our updates below!